zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-google.md

 This is the word that is not surrounded.

 [APZ 10.4] (# apz10.4) {# apz10.4 .ref .apz} in "heterogeneous",
 The heterogeneous body is known to be heterogeneous.
-The heterogeneous vachi karma is known to be heterogeneous The mind knows that karma is heterogeneous.
+The heterogeneous vachi kamma is known to be heterogeneous The mind knows that kamma is heterogeneous.
 Heterogeneous suicide is known to be heterogeneous.
 Heterogeneous Adinnadana is known to be heterogeneous Heterogeneous heresy is known to be heterogeneous.
 Heterogeneous lies are known to be heterogeneous Heterogeneous slander is known to be heterogeneous.
 Heterogeneous rushes Knows the word heterogeneous.
 He knows that heterogeneous empty words are heterogeneous.
 Heterogeneous